danielamoreno699/hello-rails-react/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Special thanks to our team and the Ruby community for their support and contributions.
+Special thanks to our team and the Ruby community for their support and contributions

 <p align="right">(<a href="#readme-top">back to top</a>)</p>